 In our article, we will dive in the world of Junk Food with you.
 You will learn stuff about the definition of Junk Food and its impact on our body and environment.
 In a self-made survey, we will refer to reality.
 We hope that, this article will learn you something new and that you can get inspired by it.

 Junk Food is characterized by empty calories.
-These empty calories do not differ from normal calories by their energy content, but this term expresses that Junk Food contains few vitamins, minerals, trace elements (Spurenelemente), fiber (Ballaststoffe) and amino acids.
+These empty calories do not differ from normal calories by their energy content, but this term expresses that Junk Food contains few vitamins, minerals, essential trace elements (Spurenelemente), dietary fiber (Ballaststoffe) and amino acids.
 In addition, Junk Food contains a high content of sugar, salt, fat and often chemical additives (e.g. Hydrochloric acid, sulphuric acid, sodium carbonate, aluminium sulphate).

 What is it that we eat and drink?